benjs/nfnets_pytorch/README.md

 All credits go to the authors of the [original paper](https://arxiv.org/abs/2102.06171): High-Performance Large-Scale Image Recognition Without Normalization.
 This repo is inspired by their JAX implementation in the [official repository](https://github.com/deepmind/deepmind-research/blob/master/nfnets/).
 Visit their repo for citing.

 ## Get started
-After cloning the repo, adjust the CUDA version of the torch and torchvision module in [requirements.txt](requirements.txt) to your existing installation and enter
+After cloning this repo, adjust the CUDA version of the torch and torchvision module in [requirements.txt](requirements.txt) to your existing installation and enter
 ```
 pip3 install -r requirements.txt
 ```